adamschonewille/phys408OpticalCavity/LabNotebook.md

 ![LG-2,4](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111629.jpg)
 Then by increase the path length very slightly(~0.25mm) we got the cavity into a 7,1 LG mode.
 ![LG-7,1](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111631.jpg)
-Long cavities allow to get far more modes, of higher order than Given your observations, answer the following questions:
+Long cavities allow to get far more modes, of higher order than are possible at Given your observations, answer the following questions:
 1. Does the long or short cavity have more visible transverse modes?
 Why?
 Hint: What is the size of the beam at the M2 mirror?
 You can determine this both experimentally (i.e., look at it) and theoretically (i.e., calculate the beam radius at the position of M2 given what you know about the cavity).
 2. Why do you see multiple peaks that repeat periodically, rather than just one?
 Which cavity mode likely corresponds to the largest transmission peak?